adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 are composed by thousands of neurons.
-However, with this point of view and with bigger neural networks, it seems  not impossible that something similar to what we call "conscious" appears in the future in our neural networks.
-Depending of the problems they have to solve.
+However, with this point of view and with bigger neural networks, it seems  not impossible that something similar to what we call "conscious" appears in the future in neural networks, if developing a "conscious-like" sub-fonction allow them to provide better results in the approximation of the function we ask them to approximate.

 In the philosphy of mind, this positionning is called [functionnalism](https://plato.stanford.edu/entries/functionalism/).